 Thailand is a regional manufacturing hub for wood products.
-While importing large amounts of its high quality timbers, it is also the world's largest producer of rubberwood products from plantations, supplying Thailand's particleboard and furniture industry.
-The country is a major supplier of wood furniture and other timber products to consumer markets in Asia such as China, Japan and South Korea.
+While importing large amounts of its high quality timbers, it is also the world's largest producer of rubberwood products.
+The country is an important supplier of wood furniture and other timber products to consumer markets in Asia such as China, Japan and South Korea.
 Timber trade with the EU was worth USD 267 million in 2014, while export of all wood and paper products (including furniture) totalled USD 4,384 million.

-For more information, visit the Thai FLEGT secretariat website.
+For more information, visit the Thai-EU FLEGT secretariat website.

 - EU and Thailand hold first talks on forest governance and legal timber trade deal 05.07.2017